originlol/Tryxyaeska-shell-Nova-Mutatio-/README.md

 This it the first, initial fully functional (almost) version for the status bar, along with a notification daemon..
-Barebones version as of now
+Barebones version as of now, but boy does it looks cool!